-He has acted as advisory and testifying expert in connection with litigation, arbitration, and regulatory matters.
-Previously, he was an audit partner at a large firm and has acted as expert on a range of forensic accounting matters.
+During the last ten years, he has acted as an advisory and testifying expert in connection with litigation, arbitration, and regulatory matters.
+He was an audit partner until 2019 and has acted as an expert on a range of forensic accounting matters, including professional negligence.

-Before that, he was in audit at a Big Four firm for fifteen years.
-His earlier career included accounts preparation, providing insight into how accounts are put together, knowledge that he has applied in investigations, due diligence, and other forensic work.
+Before that, Mr. Crooks was in audit at a Big Four firm for fifteen years.
+Prior to that, his earlier career included accounts preparation, providing insight into how accounts are put together, knowledge that he has applied in investigations, due diligence, and other forensic work.

-Mr. Crooks’ more than forty years of audit experience has been across a range of sectors and businesses of varying size and complexity.
-He has audited UK businesses with overseas operations as well as UK subsidiaries of US and other overseas parents.
-This has included family businesses, private-equity backed and plc entities.
+Mr. Crooks’ more than forty years of audit experience has taken place across a range of sectors and businesses of varying size and complexity.
+He has audited UK businesses with overseas operations, as well as UK subsidiaries of US and other overseas parents.
+This has included family businesses, private-equity backed, and plc entities.
 The sectors have included construction, education, retail, manufacturing, technology, and services.
-His recent audit experience has included a PE backed buy-and-build group in the private education sector and a UK listed company constructing a port in India.
-On the former, he acted as audit partner for a ten-year period, from the formation of the business and its subsequent acquisition of thirty schools in the UK and schools in Singapore, Spain, Thailand, Vietnam, Chile, and Brazil.

 - advising lawyers and insolvency specialists on the audit work carried out by auditors in respect of entities subject to frauds